mso-docs/python-practice/README.md

 # Welcome to python-practice!

-``print("Hello World!")``

 This is a repo for practicing Python.
 It is just a simple place for me to learn the language.
 Eventually, this repo will contain a variety of projects.
 I'm still new to GitHub and programming in general, so this is a learning space for me.

 ---
+# What Currently Exists Here
+For starters, here is what I have created:
+- A simple (obligatory) "Hello World!" script.
+- A simple poem GUI app, where you can submit a quick poem!

-# What It Will Have
+# What I Want to Create Here
 Eventually, I want to develop **entire programs** within this project.
 For now, I _only_ have a simple test script.

 I want to build: